 There is a diverse assortment of kitchen disability aids available, ranging from jar and bottle openers, trolleys, cutlery and crockery, tap and knob turners, kettle tippers, non-slip mats and cutting boards, to food preparation utensils, perching stools and many many more products.

-Here are ten types of kitchen daily living aids that can help with food preparation and cooking.
+Here are several examples of types of kitchen daily living aids that can help with food preparation and cooking:

 Various types of jar and bottle openers are available which can be used in many situations around the house and garden, making them very versatile indeed.
 They work in different ways; some are a non-slip rubber cone that is placed over the jar or bottle lid, and others use a metal loop attached to a handle tightened round the lid, and then levered open.

 Wheeled trolleys enable you to take items to and from the kitchen, can help with walking, and can also be used in other rooms as well.
 They can help with carrying food and all the things you need with you around the house, such as glasses, a drink and medication.

 Those who require assistance with feeding can benefit from using cutlery with over-sized or adapted handles.
 This style of cutlery is ideal for those with a weak or limited grip.